 Welfare & Attendance

 Student welfare is managed through our Pastoral System.
 Each student has a Form Tutor who acts as the first point of contact in issues relating to student wellbeing.
-Tutors are supported by the Heads of Year who take full responsibility for students in their care.
+Tutors are supported by the Heads of Year and Heads of Key Stage who take full responsibility for students in their care.
 A wide range of agencies will be used to provide support and guidance in a variety of student welfare issues.
 The Learning and Inclusion Department will offer mentoring, counselling, literacy & numeracy support as well as a range of personalised programmes.

 Safeguarding policies and practices comply with all national requirements with Mrs Hillary Lloyd as the named Designated Safeguarding Officer.Back to the top

 Parents are expected to comply with all national regulations regarding student attendance and punctuality.